 77x is a failure to success period.
 Adam failed his test, Jesus passed his test and was the 77th in line from Adam including Immanuel whom Michael possessed.

-Elijah4 woke up with the idea of Baalian Pentecosts and that Laodicea and the Watchtower became prophets of Baal on falling as a true church, on 2016Shebat21, 77x of BLC Pentecosts after the first Watchtower destruction prediction failure on 2006Sivan12.
+Elijah4 woke up on 2016Shebat21 with the idea of Baalian Pentecosts and that Laodicea and the Watchtower became prophets of Baal on falling as a true church (which is did on 2017Elul10).
+2018Shebat21 was, 77x of BLC Pentecosts after the first Watchtower destruction prediction failure on 2006Sivan12.
 This was the 77th prediction failure Pentecost in straight sequential BLC 50 counts.

 The false prophets are enumerated in 50s as well and the true prophets in 1Kings18.
 So the prophetic solution, the date of the fire signs should be both Baalian and Asheraian and divine in some sense.